JoelEarps/off-chain-csv-processing/docs/how-i-handle-problems.md

 # How I solve problems such as these

-## Part 1: As simple as possible - represented by branch name `initial build`
+## Stage 1: As simple as possible - represented by branch name `initial build`

 Simplest case
 Simplest code scenario - in our case no disputes